The University of Law awards Honorary Doctorates to Narinder Singh Sekhon and Laura Richards. Find out more

 Look further ahead

-With at least two years of A Level study ahead of you, you've got plenty of time to make sure you're making the right choice about which universities you'd like to apply to, or if you'd prefer an apprenticeship (there are some apprenticeship options available now that lead into law, but the most common route is still through university).
-Visit universities for open days and events, such as The University of Law's 'Get into Law' insight day.
+With at least two years of A Level study ahead of you, you've got plenty of time to make sure you're making the right choice about which universities you'd like to apply to, or if you'd prefer, an apprenticeship.
+There are some apprenticeship options available now that lead into law, but the most common route is still through university.
+Visit universities for open days and events too.
 Not only can you find out about the degrees on offer, but you'll also get to see what it’s like to study there.

 Get plenty of work experience